If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

 No, a Unitary Patent can only cover the states that were part of the Unitary Patent system at the time of grant of the European patent.

-To obtain patent protection in the UPC member states that are not part of the UP/UPC system it will be necessary to validate the European patent in the individual states in which protection is desired after grant (as is the case now).
+To obtain patent protection in the EPC member states that are not part of the UP/UPC system it will be necessary to validate the European patent in the individual states in which protection is desired after grant (as is the case now).

 No, European patents that were granted before the Unitary Patent and Unified Patent Court come into effect cannot be converted into Unitary Patents.